Early Childhood Covid-19 Policies and Procedures

 - Parents will be responsible for unhooking the child’s safety harness.

-- Parents will be asked a series of health questions before the child exits the vehicle.
-See “Covid-19 Safety Questions” below.
+- Educators will scan your CVKey QR Code on your phone if you are using the CVKey app.
+OR Parents will be asked a series of health questions before the child exits the vehicle.
+See “Covid-19 Safety Questions” below

 - Children’s temperatures may be taken thermally at drop off.
 If a child’s temperature is 100 degrees or more, your child will not be allowed to attend school that day.
 Your child will need to remain home and may not return to school until fever free without the use of fever reducing medications for three days.